Claim: Bank of America ran a pilot program in 2007 offering credit cards to customers lacking Social Security numbers.

 easily in the U.S. and could provide them tax benefits to which they are not entitled.
 (Contrary to common belief, the Patriot Act requires that credit card issuers ensure their customers provide adequate documentation of identity; it does not mandate that credit card holders must have Social Security numbers.)

 The Bank of America pilot credit cards carried a 21.24% interest rate and required payment of an upfront fee.
 The Wall Street Journal reported on one immigrant who had sneaked into the U.S. a decade ago, had been a customer of Bank of America for nine years, and had no credit history or Social Security number.
-He paid a $99 fee to obtain a
+He paid a $99 fee to obtain a $500-limit Visa card, and provided he stayed within his $500 credit limit and paid his balances in a timely fashion, he would receive his $99 security payment back in three to six months and would possibly see his credit limit increased as well.

 Among the banking community, BofA was not alone in pursuing this segment of the potential customer base.
-Citigroup had been offering similar credit cards for years, and in 2006, Wells Fargo began offering home mortgages in
+Citigroup had been offering similar credit cards for years, and in 2006, Wells Fargo began offering home mortgages in Los Angeles and Orange counties to immigrants who had lived in the U.S. for at least two years.
+These customers were allowed to identify themselves using their individual taxpayer identification numbers (ITIN) issued by the Internal Revenue Service instead of Social Security numbers.
+ITINs are the same type of identification number immigrants could use to obtain credit cards under Bank of America's pilot program.

 Critics said that it's too easy for undocumented immigrants to receive ITINs: "At face value the program seems to be problematic," Russ Knocke, a spokesman for the Department of Homeland Security.
 "It seems to be lending itself to possibilities of perpetrating identity theft or creating more risk for money laundering."